 Complex Sleep Apnea

 Complex sleep apnea is, in some respects, a mix of OSA and central sleep apnea, and is probably the least common of the sleep breathing disorders.
 This condition is defined based on certain characteristics of a person's sleep during a sleep study.
 In complex sleep apnea, there is a diagnosis of OSA during monitored sleep.
 However, when placed on CPAP therapy to eliminate the obstructive events, the person develops a central sleep apnea pattern.
 In other words, the CPAP is effective at keeping the airway open, but now the brain fails to send the signal to breath.
-As such, complex sleep apnea can only be diagnosed if you have OSA on a diagnostic sleep study and then central sleep apnea while being monitored on CPAP.
+As such, complex sleep apnea can only be diagnosed if one has OSA on a diagnostic sleep study and then central sleep apnea while being monitored on CPAP.

 This article is a NetWellness exclusive.